+Uddhav Thackeray-led government to face floor test tomorrow

-Uddhav Thackeray likely to face floor test tomorrow
+Uddhav Thackeray-led government likely to face floor test tomorrow

-Mumbai, Nov 29: The Uddhav Thackeray-led Maha Vikas Aghadi government of the Shiv Sena-NCP-Congress alliance likely to face floor test in the Assembly on Saturday.
+Mumbai, Nov 29: The Shiv Sena-NCP-Congress alliance led by Uddhav Thackeray is likely to face floor test in the Assembly on Saturday.
+The Maha Vikas Aghadi government government has convened a special session of the assembly for its floor test tomorrow.

+Meanwhile, the Maharashtra governor has appointed senior NCP legislator Dilip Walse Patil as protem speaker in the place of Kalidas Kolambkar.
+Dilip Walse-Patil is from Ambegaon, Maharashtra, and a six-time Member of the Maharashtra Legislative Assembly.

 The floor test is "most likey" to be held on Saturday, the Vidhan Bhawan sources told PTI.

-Governor BK Koshyari has asked Thackeray to prove majority by December 3.
+While staking claim to form government in Maharashtra has claimed support of of 166 MLAs.
+Udhav Thackeray was given time until December 3 by the Governor of Maharashtra B S Koshyari to prove his majority.

+Former Maharashtra chief minister Devendra Fadnavis slammed Aghadi, alleging it preferred discussing proving majority in its first cabinet meet rather than giving relief to farmers, and asked why it then claims to have numbers.

 Thackeray, who is also the Shiv Sena president, was sworn-in as the chief minister on Thursday evening and hours later, presided over his government's first cabinet meeting.